Sheets

 Container

-The sheet container is the elevated surface bounding all of the sheet content and the only required element.
-The container handles the layering, transition, and interaction behaviors across sheet types.
+The container holds all sheet content and is the only required element.
+It manages the layering, transition, and interaction behaviors across sheet types.

 Example of a sheet container partially open with a list of selectable categories